Kwok Tsui

 My practice is an autobiographical exploration of my experiences as an immigrant, examining, through painting, themes of displacement and diasporic existence.
 The muted, largely monochromatic surfaces of my paintings hold a quiet vibration, composed of thin layers of paint that reveal traces of previous iterations and identities.

-My process is deeply influenced by structure and the concept of shadow.
-Working primarily in subtraction, removing paint from the surface to reveal light and form, creating a tension between presence and absence, belonging and disconnection.
+Working primarily in subtraction, I remove paint from the surface to reveal light and form, creating shadows within—a tension between presence and absence, belonging and disconnection.
 This push-and-pull interplay fosters a contemplative sense of "in-between"—a transient space that feels otherworldly yet safe, serving as both a retreat and an encounter.

 Recurring silhouetted circles in my work evoke a range of associative and representational elements, often suggesting the moon, a portal, and the concept of completeness deeply rooted in Chinese culture.